Complaints about us

 The types of complaints we cannot investigate

-If you want to make a complaint about a nurse or midwife, you should make a referral under our fitness to practise (FtP) process.
+If you want to make a complaint about someone on our register, you should make a referral under our fitness to practise (FtP) process.

 See our policy on whistleblowing about working with us.